tc39/proposal-symbols-as-weakmap-keys/README.md

 While those userland solutions make object referencing from record and tuple possible, they have two major flaws:

 - Manual bookkeeping of references is necessary to avoid memory leaks
-- Ergonomics: explicit referencing and dereferencing is something that is necessary because we still want to be deeply immutable _by default_  but in userland solutions they can be cumbersome to use, especially the dereferencing
+- Ergonomics: explicit referencing and dereferencing is something that is necessary because we still want to be deeply immutable _by default_  but in userland solutions they can be cumbersome to use, especially dereferencing.

 ## Boxing objects and automatic bookkeeping